 Asian Supply Base Sdn.
 Bhd.
-(ASB) is located in the free port of Wilayah Persekutuan Labuan and thus, the GST treatment on designated area will apply to ASB.
-GST treatment for supply of goods and services to or from Asian Supply Base is as follows;
+(ASB) is located in the free port of Wilayah Persekutuan Labuan and thus, the GST treatment on designated area will apply to the ASB.
+GST treatment for supply of goods and services to or from the ASB is as follows;

-- Supply of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) within ASB is not subject to GST. - Supply of goods (except for goods prescribed by the Minister of Finance as subject to tax) from principal customs area to ASB is subject to GST at zero rate. - Supply of services from principal customs area to ASB is subject to GST at standard rate. - Supply of goods and services from ASB to principal customs area is subject to GST at standard rate. - Supply of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) from ASB to another designated area is not subject to GST.

-- Importation of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) into ASB is not subject to GST. - Exportation of goods and services from ASB is subject to GST at zero rate.
+- Supply of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) within the ASB is not subject to GST. - Supply of goods (except for goods prescribed by the Minister of Finance as subject to tax) from the principal customs area to the ASB is subject to GST at zero rate. - Supply of services from the principal customs area to the ASB is subject to GST at a standard rate. - Supply of goods and services from the ASB to the principal customs area is subject to GST at a standard rate. - Supply of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) from the ASB to another designated area is not subject to GST. - Importation of goods and services (except for goods and services prescribed by the Minister of Finance as subject to tax) into the ASB is not subject to GST. - Exportation of goods and services from the ASB is subject to GST at zero rate.